 C.S.
 Mott Children’s Hospital offers the finest in primary and tertiary care, forming the backdrop for an excellent training program in pediatric radiology.
 Fellows will see a broad range of disease processes and also receive a strong training base in basic and common disease processes.
 The Department of Radiology in C.S.
 Mott Children’s Hospital serves our patients with the finest in modern imaging technology.

 The city of Ann Arbor is a wonderful place to live, often being ranked by various publications as one of the better cities its size to live in or raise a family.
 The city boasts an incredible variety of outdoor, social and cultural activities, and the public schools are highly regarded.
-For more information about Ann Arbor and the Health System environment, see About Ann Arbor.
+For more information about Ann Arbor and the Health System environment, see Life at Michigan.

 The fellowship in Pediatric Radiology is carried out in the Section of Pediatric Radiology at C.S.
 Mott Children's Hospital of the University of Michigan Health System in Ann Arbor, Michigan.
 This hospital is a tertiary care facility serving a wide area, including Michigan and neighboring states.